chota-mota01/Capstone_Regression_Project-Yes_Bank_Stock_Closing_Price_Prediction/README.md

 Four machine learning models were constructed - Linear Regression, Lasso Regression, Ridge Regression, and Random Forest.
 Evaluation metrics provide insights into data, aiding decision-making for better outcomes.
 Cross-validation was utilized to estimate optimal values, ensuring robust and generalizable models for new data.

+SHAP (SHapley Additive exPlanations) is an advanced method for studying model explainability in machine learning.
+It calculates the contribution of each feature to the final prediction, providing insights into how individual components of the model influence the overall outcome.

+Given the dataset and features, our model demonstrates strong performance across all data points, showcasing its robustness in capturing patterns and trends within the data.
+This indicates that the model effectively generalizes to unseen instances and maintains consistent accuracy in its predictions.
+Such reliability underscores the efficacy of our model in addressing the complexities inherent in the dataset, thereby instilling confidence in its predictive capabilities.